polterguy/lizzie/docs/introduction.md

 parse Lizzie's syntax, to dynamically build and modify our delegate dictionary.
 And since every _"function"_ has the exact same signature, we can treat all functions interchangeable.

-This allows us to create a programming language (Lizzie), that is Turing complete, without neither any compilation nor any interpretation being necessary to _"execute"_ our end result.
-Which results in a **blistering fast** process for dynamically parsing Lizzie code, and creating a _"lambda object"_ out of it during runtime.
-Compiling C# code often requires seconds, in addition to often also _"reloading"_ the process such that it can execute our CLR code.
-Interpreting script code is often a process too expensive to be able to adequately implement in a managed language such as C#.
-However, parsing a bunch of _"Symbolic Delegates"_, and create a lambda object out of it, is not only blistering fast, but the end result is also rarely significantly slower to executing compiled C# code for all practical concerns.
-Even though there is one additional layer of indirection to lookup the delegates from your dictionary, this rarely have any practical concerns for most apps, unless you require insane amounts of speed, at which point you probably wouldn't choose a managed environment in the first place anyway.

 ### Branching